post workout recovery

 • Increased risk of injury or illness.

-2. Y, on the other hand, the overcompensation, which is a physiological process where a sustained load is applied for a certain time, causing a temporary loss of performance with consequent optimal recovery, to seek and achieve performance superior to the initial physical condition.
+Overcompensation is a physiological process where a sustained load is applied for a certain time, causing a temporary loss of performance with consequent optimal recovery, to seek and achieve performance superior to the initial physical condition.

-• The recovery of muscle and liver glycogen.
+• Recovery of muscle and liver glycogen.

 • The increase and efficiency of mitochondria and the increase in the activity of oxidative enzymes.